LinuxAtDuke/Intro-to-MySQL/README.md

 		+-----------+--------------+-------------+----------+
 		5 rows in set (0.00 sec)

-  * Or to remove records (either one at a time or in bunches) mysql> select * from phenotypes;
+  * Or to remove records (either one at a time or in bunches)...

+		mysql> select * from phenotypes;
 		+---------+-----------------------+--------------------+--------------------+-------------------+--------------------+
 		| LCL_ID  | phenotype             | phenotypic_value1  | phenotypic_value2  | phenotypic_value3 | phenotypic_mean    |